atharv020304/Employee-Promotion-Prediction-System/README.md

-All details about Project are in Document.
+All details about Project are mentioned in Document.